KINFOO/kde-booklet/kde.md

 ## Calligra

-Every worthy desktop environment has its own office software suite, _Calligra_ is KDE _work applications suite_.
-It got it all _Calligra Words_ for word processing, _Krita_ for image advanced processing, _Calligra Stage_ for presentations, _Calligra Sheets_ for spreadsheets and even more.
+Every worthy desktop environment has its own office software suite, _Calligra_ is a _productivity and artistic suite_.
+It got it all _Calligra Words_ for word processing, _Calligra Stage_ for presentations, _Calligra Sheets_ for spreadsheets, _Krita_ for sketching and painting, _Karbon_ for vector graphics and even more.
 This suite is mature and can help you to perform your daily tasks.

 ![Krita](https://raw.github.com/KINFOO/kde-booklet/master/images/calligra/Krita-showing-the-brush-config-dialog-500x332.png "Krita showing the brush config dialog")